antivitla/mr-funny/README.CONTRIBUTORS.md

 # Development environment

-I use Webpack, Gulp as builder CLI and Jasmine and Mocha as testing CLI, so you need them globally
+I use Webpack/Gulp as builder CLI and Jasmine/Mocha as testing CLI, so you need them globally

   `$ npm install -g webpack gulp jasmine mocha`